joypauls/planetary-flow/README.md

 ### Dev Dependencies in Poetry

-poetry add ipykernel --group dev
+`poetry add ipykernel --group dev`

 ## Contributing and Feedback

+Please use the [Issues tab](https://github.com/joypauls/planetary-flow/issues), thank you!